JuliaDataScience/JuliaDataScience/contents/dataframes_load_save.md

 ## Load and Save Files {#sec:load_save}

 Having only data inside Julia programs and not being able to load or save it would be very limiting.
-Therefore, we start by mentioning how to store files to disk and how to load files from disk.
+Therefore, we start by mentioning how to store files to and load files from disk.
-We focus on CSV, see @sec:csv, and Excel, see @sec:excel, since those are the most common data storage formats.
+We focus on CSV, see @sec:csv, and Excel, see @sec:excel, file formats since those are the most common data storage formats.

 ### CSV {#sec:csv}

-Comma-separated value (CSV) files are are very effective way to store tables.
+**C**omma-**s**eparated **v**alues (CSV) files are are very effective way to store tables.
 CSV files have two advantages over other data storage files.
-Firstly, it does exactly what the name indicates it does, namely storing values by separating them using commas.
+First, it does exactly what the name indicates it does, namely storing values by separating them using commas `,`.
 This acronym is also used as the file extension.
 So, be sure that you save your files using the ".csv" extension such as "myfile.csv".
 To demonstrate how a CSV file looks, we can install the `CSV.jl` package: